 Ensure that wafer boards, joysticks (all variants), head arrays and switches (all variants) are cleaned with a mild disinfectant and a cleaning cloth to avoid any cross infection possibilities.
 Following removal from chair regularly wash the sip & puff mouth piece and tube to maintain cleanliness and functionality.

 Ensure control is switched off before cleaning.

-13.9 Lighting bulb exchange procedure
+13.9 Lighting maintenance

 Maintaining lights and indicators is a safety critical task.
-If you do not feel confident in carrying out the following instructions, please contact your Sunrise Medical Approved Dealer.
+If your lights and indicator system shows a defect, please contact your Sunrise Medical Approved Dealer.